LPS Hayward is comprised of a highly qualified team of teachers and administrators—all deeply committed to their students.

 |GIKANGA, Simon – IT Coordinator

 Mr. Gikanga joined LPS in 2004.
 Simon loves working with computers and helping everyone at school with technology.
-He attended ITT Technology Institute, and is one of Hayward’s founding staff members and now splits his time between two LPS campuses: Hayward and Richmond.
+He attended ITT Technology Institute, and is one of Hayward’s founding staff members.

 |GOLDBERG, Diana – English/Academic LeadershipMs.
 Goldberg is very excited for her second year at LPS!
 Along with teaching Aclead and English 9, she is the advisor to Drama Club and Gay-Straight Alliance.
 She was born and raised in the Chicago area and attended the University of Wisconsin-Madison.
 Go Badgers!
 Ms. Goldberg’s dream of being a teacher started at age 5 and her dream was fueled by her passion for literature.
 While at UW-Madison, she spent her time being a director and member of a comedy improv group.
 She loves her Chicago and Wisconsin sports and played soccer, tennis, and softball growing up!
 Ms. Goldberg spends her free time writing music, reading, singing, running, hiking, and doing yoga.
 She is passionate about using literature as a means to travel the world, learn new persepctives, and awaken to our heart’s needs without ever leaving our seats.
 She believes in the unique beauty of every student’s journey as he or she begins to develop an identity, a voice, and a powerful place within our community.
 Favorite authors include: John Green, Thorton Wilder, Audre Lorde, Marie Lu, J.K.
 Rowling, and Vladimir Nabakov.
 “We are here to awaken from the illusion of our separateness” – Thich Nhat Hanh|